openebs-archive/openebs-docs/docs/operations.md

 ## Expanding the pool to more nodes

 When a new node is added, you may want to expand the cStor pool config to extend to that node so that a new pool instance is created on the new node.
 Typical procedure would be to add new disk CRs to `diskList` and `kubectl` apply the `<castor-pool-config.yaml>`.
-This feature is under active development.
 See [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.

 <br>